tsanikgr/whist/README.md

 #### 3. Screen controllers (red)

-These are the **presenters** which handle the creation and the managment of their Views.
+These are the **presenters** which handle the creation and the management of their Views.
    - The [`LoadingController`]() updates the [`LoadingView`]()
    - The [`MenuController`]() updates the [`MenuScreen`]() and gets notified about input events.
    - The [`GameController`]() updates the [`GameScreen`]() and gets notified about input & game events.